Ghassan Salamé: Career

 On 2 March 2020, Salamé resigned as the head of the United Nations Support Mission in Libya citing stress and health concerns.
 In a statement on Twitter, he said he had been frustrated with foreign powers, particularly France and Russia for covertly backing Khalifa Haftar's forces in the civil war.
+On January 2025, Al Jadeed TV reported he is to serve as the Minister of Culture in the new Lebanese government.